There is a lot of Mod fiction around right now, with Seven Day Fool by Jason Disley being one of the more interesting reads.

 The story revolves around a Manchester-based private detective who goes by the name of Jake Brody.
 One day he is approached by a ‘mysterious’ Polish woman who wants Jake to find her sister, Kinga.
 She hasn’t been seen for a few days and her sister is worried.

 Details are scarce, but Kinga is linked to Colin, a young Mod and frequenter of the Twisted Wheel.
 What Jake doesn’t know yet is that Colin and friend Pete have done some business with a ‘Mr Big’ of the local crime scene in an attempt to get some imported records.
 That went wrong and the two have been left without the records and with an (accidentally) dead gangster.
 In addition to that, Kinga has been snatched.

 After that, it’s all about Jake working his way to the two lads, finding Kinga and ensuring no one gets killed in the process.
 But there is more to it than that.
 The mysterious girl isn’t quite who she is and there’s another worrying presence in the mix – the girls’ father.
 He’s every bit as nasty as the Liverpool crime overlord and an associate of his too.

 That’s about as much as I’m giving away in terms of plot.
 You’ll have to pick up a copy if you want to know the rest.

-Its definitely a ‘page turner’, that’s for sure.
-I whipped through this pretty quickly, although at just over 120 pages, it was always going to be sprint rather than a marathon.
+It is definitely a ‘page-turner’, that’s for sure.
+I whipped through this pretty quickly, although, with just over 120 pages, it was always going to be sprint rather than a marathon.